tpeterson17/Ledger-Activity/Lesson-Plan.md

 This is another great opportunity for student input and discussion.
 Consider asking the following questions to aid in the discussion:

-1. What some reasons why we would incorporate soft deletion in an application?
+1. What are some reasons why we would incorporate soft deletion in an application?
 2. What are some pros and cons of incorporating soft deletion?
 3. How can we bypass JPA's default deletion behavior?